dreamking60/d3-start-to-finish-leanpub/manuscript/17 More on D3 selections.md

-# More on D3 selections
+# More on D3 Selections

 This chapter covers additional methods you can call on a D3 selection.
 It also covers the **update function** which is a handy technique that keeps your HTML/SVG elements synchronised with your data.